loopsocial/firework_ios_sdk/README.md

 itemConfig.title.textColor = .black
 // Sets the title is hidden to false itemConfig.title.isHidden = false
+// Specifies if the sposored label should be shown on thumbnails itemConfig.sponsored.isHidden = false

 // Updates the title configuration config.itemView = itemConfig